 Covington real estate is some of the most expensive in Louisiana, although Covington house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Covington isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Covington are a mix of both white- and blue-collar jobs.
 Overall, Covington is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Covington who work in sales jobs (12.61%), office and administrative support (11.28%), and food service (9.06%).

-Covington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Covington doesn't have a public transportation system that people use for their commute.

 The overall education level of Covington citizens is substantially higher than the typical US community, as 32.90% of adults in Covington have at least a bachelor's degree, and the average American community has 21.84%.